HMS Carlisle (D67): Damage and reclassification

-A memorial to personnel of HMS Carlisle (D67) killed when the ship was in action in Scarpanto Strait, 9 October 1943.
+A memorial to personnel of Carlisle killed when the ship was in action in Scarpanto Strait, 9 October 1943.

 In July 1943, she escorted the support force for the Allied invasion of Sicily.
 In September–October, during the German counter-attack in the Aegean Sea, Carlisle made a sortie into the area south of Piraeus with the destroyers and HMS Rockwood; intercepting German convoys in the Scarpanto Strait.
 On 9 October 1943, they were spotted by German Ju 87 dive bombers from I. StG 3 from the Megara air base which succeeded in sinking Panther at 12.05 and later on seriously damaged Carlisle; killing 24 members of the ship's company.
 She was taken in tow to Alexandria by Rockwood.
 She was considered to be beyond economical repair as a warship and was converted to serve as a base ship in the harbour of Alexandria in March 1944.
 She was last listed as a hulk in 1948 after the war had ended, and was broken up in 1949.
 Carlisles badge can still be seen painted on the side of the Selborne dry dock wall at Simonstown, South Africa.

 In popular culture

-HMS Carlisle is referenced in the film The Imitation Game, where code breaker Peter Hilton states that his brother is serving as a sailor on the Carlisle.
+HMS Carlisle is referenced in the film The Imitation Game, in which codebreaker Peter Hilton states that his brother is serving as a sailor on the Carlisle.